avidas/avidas.github.com/source/_posts/2020-04-12-thriving-under-siege.markdown

 As the dust settled and I got more used to realizing that this is my life for the foreseeable future, I wanted to dig into things I could do but have been putting off due to the __busy-ness__ of life.
 Not being as busy can be a positive thing, and opens up more time for things I have wanted to do more of.

 Since Quarantine began, I have finished three books, and have enjoyed the process of being engrossed in a book more than usual, now that the usual societal stimulation has been removed.
-Using this time to read books I have been meaning to for a while has been enjoyable, as the mental escape that literature offers.
+Using this time to read books I have been meaning to for a while has been enjoyable, accepting the mental escape that literature offers.

 Cooking has added a lot of value to my life in the past, being able to create something nourishing that is beautiful and delicious is a very fulfilling act.
 I have been cooking more than I have been in a while and been really enjoying it.
-A good side effect of this is generally eating better since Quarantine.
+A good side effect of this is has been generally eating better since Quarantine.

 Even before quarantine began, I have been coming off a challenging period in my life.
 Meditation has been the place I have been going to find center and grounding.
 It has also been fulfilling to keep a meditation streak of over 100 days and the reinforcement that just breathing can encapsulate all existence is powerful knowledge.